How to Know How Many Nuts You Should EatArticle posted in: Lifestyle

 Plus, recent research suggests that nuts might actually help you live longer.
 That’s right: In a study published in the International Journal of Epidemiology in 2015, compared to non-nut eaters, people who ate at least 10 grams daily had a 23 percent lower chance of death from any cause.
 These findings echo those of other studies, which have linked nut consumption with a reduced risk of dying from heart disease, cancer, diabetes and neurodegenerative diseases.

-So how do you know how many nuts will help your health while also supporting your weight loss?
+So, how do you know how many will help your health while also supporting your weight loss?
+How do you know how many walnuts are in one serving?
 We suggest consuming about a half an ounce.
-For most nuts, this will exceed the 10 grams used in the study mentioned above without costing you too many calories.
-Plus, on Nutrisystem, a half ounce counts as one PowerFuel, so this serving size fits perfectly with your plan.
+For most types, this will exceed the 10 grams used in the study mentioned above without costing you too many calories.
+Plus, on Nutrisystem, a half ounce counts as one PowerFuel, so this serving size fits perfectly with your meal plan.

 Before you go nuts trying to figure out what a half ounce of your favorite nut looks like, check out this chart: